Thursday, July 31, 2025

 single b/w ''Mittente: Le Castella' by Walter D'Amore

 Here's a little chill-out after the onslaught of Blue Phantom.
 A Band from Lambrate (Milan).
-The line-up was Euro Moroni (Guitar), Franco Pensato (Keyboards), Leo Ercolani (Bass) and Paolo Fraccascia (Drums).
+The line-up was Euro Moroni (guitar), Franco Pensato (keys), Leo Ercolani (bass) and Paolo Fraccascia (drums).
 They have only one track mentioned on Discogs, this A-side on a split single with Walter D'Amore.

 Information from italianprog.com (link) :- "A quartet of twenty-year-olds from Lambrate (MI).
 Era Terziaria, musically influenced by Pink Floyd and Soft Machine, joined singer and comedian Walter D'Amore for a single 45 rpm released by the Milanese label Ama.
 The record is not particularly representative of their genre, containing on side A a rather soft instrumental track dominated by guitar and keyboards, while the sound of this group was decidedly more aggressive.
 On the back a rather anonymous ballad, sung with a Roman accent and credited to "Walter" only.
 The 45 rpm is very rare and highly valued on the collector's market.
 Their manager was Alex Schiavi, later active with the group Cemento and as a soloist."